 If you would like to learn more about how to create a small green space, you may be interested in our GARDENING chapter – one of the 12 chapters from the Educating the Heart online program.

 Meet Chloe the Gardener – one of my children’s book characters from the Little Humbug Series.
 Chloe makes sure all her fairy friends have plenty of fresh fruit and vegetables.

 Strawberries, spinach and tomatoes are Fairy favourites

-With Summer in the air, it’s time to celebrate with a 20% discount off Chloe the Gardener.
+With Spring now in full swing, it’s time to get gardening.
 You can purchase Chloe and her little fairy friends HERE